A message on their phone.

 In Texas and Ready for Deeper Support?

-We provide online trauma-informed therapy for adults and couples across Texas.
-If you’re ready to move beyond validation and begin structured healing, start with a 30-minute clarity consultation ($50, applied to your first session if you continue).
-Book Your Consultation
+We provide online trauma-informed therapy for adults across Texas.
+If you’re ready to move from understanding what happened to rebuilding your self-trust and inner stability, start with a 30-minute clarity consultation ($50, applied to your first session if you continue).

 Outside Texas, or Not Ready for Therapy Yet?

 If you’re not located in Texas, or you’d prefer to begin privately and at your own pace, Break Free offers 30 days of steady, guided support to loosen the trauma bond and rebuild self-trust.
-Start Break Free.

 When Someone You Felt Safe With Becomes the Source of Harm

 If you’ve felt this, you aren’t being dramatic.
-Your nervous system is trying to adjust after safety was compromised.
-There may be no clear script for this kind of grief, but your body knows something sacred was broken.
-You can stop minimizing it and call it what it is/was.
+Your nervous system is adjusting after safety was compromised.
+Your body knows something important was broken.

 Frequently Asked Questions About Betrayal